cmantoux/sparse-low-rank-decomposition/README.md

 # Sparse Low-Rank Decomposition for Graph Data Sets

+This repository contains the code for the paper of the same name.
+The main function is to decompose graphs in a data set into a common sparse, low-rank template and sparse low-rank deviations from it.

 ## Requirements

 The code was tested on Python 3.6, 3.7 and 3.8, and requires a version greater or equal to 3.4.
 In order to run the code, you need the Python packages NumPy, NetworkX, scikit-optimize and tqdm.
 They can be installed with `conda`: